digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

     postgres-splice-app-provider:5432/scribe 3f → 42>

 Exercising the `AppInstallRequest_Accept` choice completes the onboarding.
-The Frontend UI provides a way to do this.
+The frontend UI provides a way to do this.

-Key Daml Templates
+Key Daml templates
 ------------------

-AppInstallRequest Contract
+AppInstallRequest contract
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `AppInstallRequest` contract initiates the app user onboarding process